Donald C. Bruce

-Donald Cogley Bruce (April 27, 1921 – August 31, 1969) was an American broadcaster and politician who served two terms as a U.S. Representative from Indiana from 1961 to 1965.
+Donald Cogley Bruce (April 27, 1921 – August 31, 1969) was an American broadcaster and politician who served two terms as a U.S. representative from Indiana from 1961 to 1965.
 He was a founder of the American Conservative Union.

 Biography

 Born in Troutville, Pennsylvania, Bruce graduated from high school in Allentown, Pennsylvania, and attended Muskingum College in New Concord, Ohio.
 He was employed in the radio broadcasting industry for twenty years, serving as program director, business manager, and general manager.

 Congress

 In 1960 he was elected to the United States House of Representatives as a Republican from Indiana, serving two terms before being defeated in the 1964 senatorial primary.
+Bruce voted in favor of the Civil Rights Act of 1964, as well as the 24th Amendment to the U.S. Constitution.

 American Conservative Union

 Following the landslide defeat of U.S. Senator Barry Goldwater in the November presidential election, Bruce joined with other conservatives to discuss responses to the seeming liberal triumph represented by Lyndon Johnson's reelection.
 This led to a subsequent meeting in December at which the nascent organization was named the American Conservative Union.
 Bruce was elected as the ACU's first chairman, a position he held until October of the following year.

 He also established Bruce Enterprises, a management and political consulting firm.